Desktop47-02.jpg

 ‘Tis the season of thanks...

-Designs by Alina had a terrific year following the launch of our home decor line last November.
-Our products are now sold on Perigold, the nation’s largest premium brand home decor platform.
-And like us, Perigold prides itself on offering the most exquisite furnishings for extraordinary living.
-Our Santa Barbara community may now find us on Coast Village Road at True Love Always in Montecito.
+Designs by Alina had a terrific year following the launch of our home décor line last November.
+Our products are now sold on Perigold, the nation’s largest premium home décor platform.
+Like us, Perigold prides itself on offering the most exquisite furnishings for extraordinary living.
+Locally, our Santa Barbara community can now find us on Coast Village Road at True Love Always in Montecito.

-In an effort to show our gratitude, we are offering a rare opportunity to enjoy 25% off all of our candles, frames, and jewelry.
-This is the first time since Designs by Alina was established in 2014 that we have offered such a discount.
+As a gesture of gratitude, we’re offering a rare opportunity to enjoy 25% off all candles, frames, and jewelry.
+This is the first time since our founding in 2014 that we’ve extended such a discount.

 Please enter SEASONOFTHANKS25 at checkout.
 Offer valid through December 31.